titanicoctopus/Notes/GOC_Scenario.md

 The Darklight Rings which connects us to one another The Star Dukes who move forward never backwards.

+I am the Star Duke Alabaster
+I possess the Eye of Beyond, a relic of Brilliance

+I am the Star Duke Kreatur
+I possess the Shroud of Flame, a relic of Heat

-I am the Star Duke
+I am the Star Duke Zezak
+I possess the